developwithpurpose/front-end-developer-exercise/app/README.markdown

 I ommitted normalize.css and opted for a basic reset.
 However normalize.css is a makes browsers render all elements more consistently with modern standards and is used for HTML5.
 Since this was a relatively simple site with not much HTML5, there was no need to implement this additional CSS.

+## Production Assets

+Since I have a Gulpfile that controls the SASS compiling, I implemented a couple additional tasks for minifying CSS as well as uglifying JavaScript.
+While the app uses the product assets for optimization purposes, source files are still included in their respected locations for review.
+I also didn't concatenate and JavaScript as there are files utilized in different areas of the page.
+I am also adding scripts to the footer for quicker loading but Modernizr is loaded in the head as well as Google Fonts Webfont Loader.

 ## Conclusion

 Overall, this project features many different technologies, techniques, and functionality that required a little out of the box thinking for fallback support.
 I really enjoyed building this exercise and hope you find my techniques and code to your liking!